 Why might this be relevant?

-The project aims to provide accurate trade data for forecasting trade impacts, but does not specifically address the long-term impacts of short-term responses to COVID-19.
+The project focuses on providing real-time trade data for policy makers, which could be relevant for assessing the long-term impacts of short-term responses to COVID-19.

 The COVID-19 pandemic has affected different countries and regions differently both in the severity and the number of cases.
 Therefore, different regions within countries may require different policies to effectively add...